jradxl/nHydrate-Designer-Only/README.md

 The solution is only designed to work in the Experimental instance of VS2012, although I have tried to avoid registry clashes.
 In both projects I have changed the namespaces to nHydrate2 from nHydrate, and changed company and versions.

-Outstanding Bug
+Outstanding Bug - now Fixed
-There is one outstanding bug when running Debugging.sln and trying to add a Field to an Entity.
+*There is one outstanding bug when running Debugging.sln and trying to add a Field to an Entity.*
+Was due to DSL project png bitmaps not being Embedded Resources.

+Lacking Feature
+When adding an association between two Entities, there is no option to change 1:1, 1:Many.

 Jan 2014